IRL2/nanover-docs/source/concepts/applications.rst

 whose entries are the indices of the particles affected by the iMD force, corresponding to the indexing in the particle arrays (`e.g.` ``particle.positions``).
 The ``forces.user.sparse`` key contains the corresponding forces applied to these particles as a flattened array of triplets.
-The order of the entries of ``forces.user.index`` correspond to the order of the triplets stored in ``forces.user.sparse``.
+The order of the elements of ``forces.user.index`` correspond to the order of the triplets stored in ``forces.user.sparse``.

 .. _velocity-reset: